JSotres/AFM-Friction-Ramp-Analysis/User_Guide_AFM_Friction_Ramp_Analysis.md

 The trace and retrace friction channels are shown in (**3c**) and (**3d**) respectively.
 The friction traces corresponding to the rows highlighted in red in the friction channels are shown in (**3e**).

+The calculated friction vs. load data is shown in (**3f**).
+At first, this plot will show the raw photodetector signals.

 (**4**) In the upper right section of the GUI a set of widgets are shown within the Group Box name **Navigation**.

-under thit is possible to change the visualized image and row.
-It is also possible to select a range of rows and columns to perform further analysys.
+These widgets allow to:

+- change the visualized file among those previously loaded.
+- change the currently visualized row.
+- select the minimum and maximum rows and columns numbers that will be used to calculate friction (after changing these, click **Update**).

 ## Data Analysis
 In the bottom right corner of the main window one can enter the parameters needed for transforming into forces the raw lateral and vertical photodetector signals.
 Have a look at this [paper](https://pubs.acs.org/doi/full/10.1021/la201673r) and its referenced for the underlying theory.